 - Heat skillet to medium heat.
 Melt 1 Tbsp butter and toast bread on one side.
 If needed, add 1 more Tbsp of butter and flip, toasting bread on other side.
 Set aside on a wire rack to cool slightly.

 - In a large bowl, whisk egg with a fork.
 Add a pinch of salt and pepper and whisk a little more.

 - Add cabbage, carrot, and green onion.
 Mix with fork until all the veggies are coated with egg.
 The egg should completely coat the veggies, with a little egg pooling on the bottom of the bowl.

 - Heat skillet to medium heat.
-If the skillet looks dry, melt additional 1 Tbsp butter.
-Swirl to coat the bottom of the pan.
-(This prevents the egg from sticking to the pan.
-If there's enough butter left in the pan, don't add it.)
-Add eggy mixture.
+Carefully add eggy mixture.
 Using a metal spatula, shape the eggy filling into a square about the same size as the toast.
-I pat each side, making sure the veggies stay piled up.
 Cook until the eggy edges look firm and the veggies have wilted a bit, about 3-4 minutes.

 - Using a large metal spatula, carefully flip the eggy filling.
 Press with the spatula, to flatten.
 Cook for another 3-4 minutes, until egg is cooked through.
 Add 1 tsp sugar directly over the top.